JetBlue launches New York to London service with attractive fares and superb service

 “As we come out of the pandemic and the international market recovers, the A321LR will position JetBlue to offer long-haul international travel at the highest level of customer service and at the lowest cost and risk,” said C. Jeffrey Knittel, chairman and chief executive officer, Airbus Americas.
 “We are proud to partner with JetBlue and congratulate them on their vision, consistent ingenuity and careful attention to detail in delivering an enhanced transatlantic customer experience that is truly world-class.”

 The A321LR allows JetBlue to tap into new long-haul markets, like London, that were not previously accessible with the airline’s existing fleet.
-The LR’s range of up to 4,000 nautical miles is made possible by three additional center fuel tanks and the aircraft delivers 30 percent fuel savings and nearly 50 percent reduction in noise footprint compared to previous generations of aircraft.
+The LR’s range of up to 4,000 nautical miles is made possible by three additional centre fuel tanks and the aircraft delivers 30 percent fuel savings and nearly 50 percent reduction in noise footprint compared to previous generations of aircraft.
 JetBlue is also the global launch partner for the new Airspace by Airbus cabin, bringing long-haul style to the A321 for the first time ever.

 JetBlue’s A321LR is powered by two Pratt & Whitney GTF engines.
 The GTF engine, with its revolutionary geared fan technology, is transforming aviation by delivering game-changing economic and environmental performance.
 The Pratt & Whitney GTF engine also incorporates advances in aerodynamics, lightweight materials and other major technology improvements.

 “Today we celebrate another exciting and historical milestone between Pratt & Whitney, JetBlue and Airbus,” said Rick Deurloo, chief commercial officer and senior vice president, Pratt & Whitney.
 “The GTF-powered Airbus A321LR aircraft has allowed JetBlue to open the airline’s first transatlantic route with a modern, single-aisle aircraft, while delivering economic and environmental value for the company.
-We’re honored to be a part of this momentous milestone and we look forward to supporting JetBlue’s route expansion and their commitment to sustainable aviation.”
+We’re honoured to be a part of this momentous milestone and we look forward to supporting JetBlue’s route expansion and their commitment to sustainable aviation.”

 The Environment

 JetBlue is committed to finding sustainable solutions that protect the beauty and vitality of the places it serves.
-Optimizing fuel burn is an important part of JetBlue’s sustainability strategy, and prioritizing fuel-efficient aircraft, engines, and flying procedures aligns with JetBlue’s approach to reducing emissions.
-In 2020, JetBlue became the first major U.S. airline to achieve carbon neutrality for all domestic flights, and has since announced its commitment to net-zero carbon emissions by 2040.
+Optimizing fuel burn is an important part of JetBlue’s sustainability strategy, and prioritising fuel-efficient aircraft, engines, and flying procedures aligns with JetBlue’s approach to reducing emissions.
+In 2020, JetBlue became the first major U.S. airline to achieve carbon neutrality for all domestic flights and has since announced its commitment to net-zero carbon emissions by 2040.

 For the launch of U.K. service, JetBlue proudly announces it is proactively offsetting the CO2 emissions from all JetBlue flights to and from London throughout 2021.
-JetBlue is partnering with long-time partner Carbonfund.org Foundation, a leading US-based nonprofit climate solutions organization, purchasing high-quality and third-party verified carbon offsets that support the Envira Amazonia Tropical Rainforest Conservation Project.
+JetBlue is partnering with long-time partner Carbonfund.org Foundation, a leading US-based nonprofit climate solutions organisation, purchasing high-quality and third-party verified carbon offsets that support the Envira Amazonia Tropical Rainforest Conservation Project.
 JetBlue recognizes that offsets are a meaningful yet short-term solution while the industry builds up lower carbon solutions.
 The airline is also investing in solutions to reduce direct emissions from operations, including sustainable aviation fuel, which is already being used by JetBlue at Los Angeles International Airport (LAX) and San Francisco International Airport (SFO).

 The Community